 Desired Outcomes and Results

-As previously noted, the administration met with a variety of stakeholders including teachers, students, and parents to review various school data and make revisions on the vision, mission, and beliefs of R-S Central High School.
+As previously noted, the administration met with a variety of stakeholders to review various school data and make revisions on the vision, mission, and beliefs of R-S Central High School.
 Following that meeting, additional data was released by the state that was reviewed and integrated within the plan for improvement.
 School Improvement Team members also met with their departments to review data and collect additional feedback.
-Based on feedback and discussion with those groups, the R-S Central High School Improvement Plan will work toward meeting its vision of graduating students prepared to be successful in a global community by addressing four major goals:
+Based on feedback and discussion with those groups, the R-S Central High School Improvement Plan will work toward meeting its vision of graduating students prepared to be successful in a global community by addressing three major goals:

-In reviewing the testing data listed above, our School Improvement Team, while pleased with the improvement from 2015-2016, is concerned with student growth still falling in the negative range.
-Continued focus will be placed on ensuring that all students are reached as we strive toward our improvement goals.
-Additionally, to continue our focus on academic skills, testing preparedness, and post-secondary ambitions, R-S Central High School has remodeled and bolstered its use of the flex time (Topper Time) built into the school day.
+In reviewing the testing data listed above, our School Improvement Team is pleased with the improvement with student growth from 2017-2019.
+For two consecutive years (2017-2018; 2018-2019), R-S Central has met student growth.
+Continued focus needs to be placed on improving overall testing proficiency scores.
+While our proficiency scores have declined, it is encouraging to see that teachers are growing students and meeting them where they are and moving them towards where they are capable of going - ensuring that all students are reached as we strive toward our improvement goals.
+R-S Central High School has continued to remodel and bolster its use of the flex time (Topper Time) built into the school day.
 Each grade level has an area of focus and teachers assigned with achievable, manageable expectations.
-Freshmen students will focus on the 9th grade transition, Big Deal, and Study Island activities.
-Sophomores will direct their focus to PreAct, PSAT, and Method Test Prep.
+Freshmen students will focus on MTSS intervention groups with content specific teachers and lessons.
+Sophomores will direct their focus to PreACT, PSAT, and Method Test Prep.
 Juniors will benefit from three teams of core teachers, on a rotating schedule, that will provide direct instruction for their content area as it is assessed on the ACT exam.
-Seniors will work with our college liaisons on college admissions and their homeroom teachers will also provide preparatory practice for the WorkKeys assessment.
-R-S Central has benefitted from an enormous upswing in WorkKeys success.
+Seniors will work with our college liaisons on college admissions and their homeroom teachers will also provide preparatory practice for the ACT WorkKeys assessment.
+R-S Central has benefitted from upswing in ACT WorkKeys success.
 We are determined to maintain this trend.
-It is the hope of the team that our district’s ambitious and worthy commitment to the pilot that raises the legal dropout rate from 16 to 18 will further improve our graduation rate successes.
+It is the hope of the team that our district’s ambitious commitment to the pilot that raises the legal dropout rate from 16 to 18 will pay positive dividends towards our graduation rate.
 This opportunity will require student attendance and allow staff members additional opportunities to help students stay on track for graduation.
 The continued services of a graduation coach is also critical to our goal of continued improvement of the cohort graduation rate.

 All students should leave R-S Central High School with basic knowledge in a variety of subjects and have the soft skills needed to compete in today’s workforce.
 It is the hope of our School Improvement Team that the above named goals for improvement will help each student find success in their post-secondary lives.
 We strive to ensure our work in school improvement will help students to think critically, problem solve, understand the opportunities available to them beyond high school, and contribute positively to the community around them.